JuliaOcean/Climatology.jl/docs/src/examples.md

 [ECCO\_standard\_plots.jl](ECCO_standard_plots.html) (➭ [code link](https://raw.githubusercontent.com/gaelforget/OceanStateEstimation.jl/master/examples/ECCO/ECCO_standard_plots.jl)) depicts a few climate-relevant variables and indices as an example.
 These quantities were derived from estimates of the ocean state (ECCO) that provide gridded fields for physical variables like temperature, salinity, and currents (see [this notebook](https://github.com/gaelforget/OceanStateEstimation.jl/blob/master/examples/ECCO/ECCO_standard_analysis.jl)) and retrieved from the [ECCO dataverse](https://dataverse.harvard.edu/dataverse/ECCO) or [zenodo.org folders](https://zenodo.org).

 If you want to run the notebook on your local computer or in the cloud, please refer to the directions provided at the [notebook final section](https://gaelforget.github.io/OceanStateEstimation.jl/dev/examples/ECCO_standard_plots.html).

-Or more generally to :
+Or more generally, to :

 - [JuliaClimate Notebooks How-To](https://juliaclimate.github.io/Notebooks/#directions)
 - [ecco-group.org story map](https://ecco-group.org/storymaps.htm?id=69)